 Register an Account

-Upon approval, you will be granted access to download data for the specific countries you indicated in your application.
-You may subsequently request access to additional countries, if your research question has changed to require the expanded geographic scope.
+Upon approval, you will be granted access to download data for the countries you specified in your application.
+You may subsequently request access to additional countries, if your research question requires expanded geographic scope.
 Apply for access to additional countries' data here.

 Design a customized data file

-Specify a dataset containing only the samples and variables you need for your analysis.
-IPUMS-PMA microdata is accessed through our online data extract system.
+You can create a customized dataset by selecting only the samples and variables you need for your analysis.
+IPUMS PMA microdata are accessed through our online data extract system.